smuser90/ppro-docs/yocto/build-process.md

 ## Add the following line to /etc/rc.local after 'echo 30000 > /proc/sys/vm/min_free_kbytes' ##
 exec /bin/login -f root
+(to edit the rclocal file i have to call vi /etc/rc.local hit “a” to be able to edit. after editing hit “esc, : , w+q”)

 ## Create /home/root/.profile and add the following line to it ##
 cd /home/root/pulse-nodejs; nice --20 node main.js&